-The past couple of years have made many agents feel a bit invincible.
-For newer agents, hitting the ground running may have been the priority.
-For veteran agents, splits and caps were probably the only things that mattered.
+The past couple of years have been a struggle for many agents.
+For newer agents, hitting the ground running may have been the priority but may have been hard to put into action in a down market.
+For veteran agents, splits and caps may have been the only things that mattered.

 Some agents see change as a good thing, and the changes they make now will be positive.
 For others, changing brokerages won’t get to the root of what’s wrong in their businesses.

-I think now is the time that agents should consider switching brokerages if they are going to do so before the beginning of the new year.
-However, you need to make sure that you set yourself up for success and that you’ve asked yourself some hard questions before you make a change.
+I think now is the time that agents should consider switching brokerages if they are going to do so.
+Here’s how to make sure that you set yourself up for success and that you’ve asked yourself some hard questions before you make a change.

 Before you start your search